 Strainer.
-The strainer shall be fabricated from material compatible with the pipe.
+The strainer shall be fabricated from PVC material compatible with the pipe.
 Individual inlet holes shall not exceed 3/8-inch diameter.
 All components, including pins, shall be non-corrosive.
 Manufactured well screens shall be corrosion resistant.
 Screens and strainers shall have a minimum open area of 4 times the pipe cross sectional area.

-A strainer may be formed by drilling 1⁄4-inch to %-inch diameter holes with a minimum of one hole diameter between the holes in PVC pipe.
+A strainer may be formed by drilling 1/4 inch to 3/8 inch diameter holes with a minimum of one hole diameter between the holes in PVC pipe.
 Drill holes shall be deburred and the pipe cleaned before putting the strainer into service.
 The screens or strainers shall be capped with a removable end cap.

 End Cap.
 The end cap must be easily removed without special tools.
-Perforations are recommended in the end cap, also, to improve flow conditions.
+Perforations are recommended in the end cap, also, to improve flow conditions into the strainer and for jetting action for silt cleanout.